 Depending on which division is hiring the student determines which of the following on-boarding processes you must follow:

-In order to pay a visiting graduate student, the host/hiring department must create a Visiting Student Position followed by an ISR New Hire form.
-Be sure to select Student Employment Services as Approver 2.
+- In order to pay a visiting graduate student, the host/hiring department must create a Visiting Student Position followed by an ISR New Hire form.
+Be sure to select University Experiential Learning as Approver 2.
 Also, the dates and salary on the ISR must match the appointment dates/salary exactly as stated in the Visiting Graduate Student Letter.
-The host/hiring department must also complete and submit a copy of the Visiting Graduate Student Letter to Student Employment Services.
+The host/hiring department must also complete and submit a copy of the Visiting Graduate Student Letter to University Experiential Learning.
 This letter must be emailed to firstname.lastname@example.org before the visiting graduate student can be approved for payroll.
 A template of the above mentioned letter can be found at http://gradresources.jhu.edu/admissions-office-procedures/visiting-student-process/visiting-student-templates/ If you cannot access this link please contact Christine Kavanagh @ email@example.com (or) Renee Eastwood @ firstname.lastname@example.org

 - For payroll purposes, the Visiting Graduate Student Letter is universal.
 It can be used not only for new hires, but for extensions, revisions, and/or to pay a supplement.